Why Many Eco Homes Overheat — And How to Prevent It at Design Stage

 One of the simplest and most effective tools for controlling overheating is planting deciduous trees, which provide shade in summer and allow sunlight through in winter, a perfect natural complement to any eco-home, whilst acting as an affordable solution.

-2. Optimise Glazing and Solar Control
+Optimise Glazing and Solar Control

 Large areas of glazing can create beautiful views and a strong connection to the outdoors, but they must be carefully managed to avoid overheating.
 Combining high-performance solar-control glass with thoughtful shading strategies, like external shutters or pergolas, can help maintain comfortable indoor temperatures while still maximising natural light.

 Well-placed deciduous planting can also work in harmony with these measures, providing dynamic, seasonal shading that adapts naturally over the year.
+It is important to use well-considered materials throughout the project.
+You can click this link to learn about natural materials.

 Architectural section diagram illustrating how roof overhangs and seasonal sun angles control light and heat gain, aiding passive heating in winter and preventing overheating in summer.